Specialized Study in Information Science, Certificate

 3. Two letters of recommendation attending to your academic performance and/or job performance—letters from friends and relatives addressing personal attributes do not qualify;

-4. A qualifying score on either the GRE or MAT—a previously earned master’s degree may be accepted in lieu of a test score at the discretion of the admissions committee; and, if appropriate for applicants whose native language is not English, a qualifying score on a test of English as another language and appropriate immigration documentation.
+4. If appropriate for applicants whose native language is not English, a qualifying score on a test of English as another language and appropriate immigration documentation.

 Certificate Requirements (12 Hours)